Mita-cpu/MM_ENTERPRISES/README.md

 ## Room for Improvement

 Room for improvement:
-- Improvement to be done on sectio positioning
+- Improvement to be done on section positioning

 ## Acknowledgements
-- This project was based on [this tutorial](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/dom-manipulation).
 - Many thanks to @Rumbie-Mudzie7 for always willing to assist